dostert01/Level2/README.md

 ## What it is

-EventForge is just a simple event driven Business Application Framework written in C++ with a Focus on:
+EventForge is just a simple event driven Business Application Framework written in C++ with a focus on:

 - Ability to run anywhere (on Linux) from small embedded systems to big cloud instances
-- Small Memory Footprint
+- Small memory footprint
-- As few external Dependencies a possible or rather reasonable
+- As few external dependencies as possible or rather reasonable
 - Modularity
 - Performance
-- Ability to modify and add new Business Logic after Deployment
+- Ability to modify and add new business logic after deployment

 ## Provided Modules

 - Formatted and filtered **Logging** to any destination.
-Currently implemented are Logging destinations for `stdout`, `stderr`, `file` and `syslog`.
-See [here](./framework/src/logger/README.md) for Details.
+Currently implemented are logging destinations for `stdout`, `stderr`, `file` and `syslog`.
+See [here](./framework/src/logger/README.md) for details.

-- **Process Pipelining** allows declarative Definition of Process Pipelines.
-Such Pipelines consist of a series of Business Logic specific Modules, that can be chained together.
-As Pipelines are defined declarative, they can be changed and extended at runtime, making it quick and easy to react to changing business requirements.
-Processing Pipelines can be extended by making use of a **lean API**, that allows quick implementation of new Business Logic Modules.
-For further Details refer to the [Pipeline Implementation Part of the Framework](./framework/src/pipeline/README.md)
+- **Process Pipelining** allows declarative definition of processing pipelines.
+Such pipelines consist of a series of business logic specific modules, that can be chained together.
+As pipelines are defined declarative, they can be changed and extended at runtime, making it quick and easy to react to changing business requirements.
+Processing pipelines can be extended by making use of a **lean API**, that allows quick implementation of new business logic modules.
+For further details refer to the [Pipeline Implementation Part of the Framework](./framework/src/pipeline/README.md)

-- Generic **SQL Database Interface** to enable Processing Pipelines to communicate with any RDBMS.
+- Generic **SQL Database Interface** to enable processing pipelines to communicate with any RDBMS.
 Currently SQLite is implemented as the first one.
 See [here](./framework/src/dbinterface/README.md) how to use the existing implementation and to extend for the support of further RDBMSs.

 - Connectors to external Systems using HTTP and MQTT (coming next)

 - Event Receptors for HTTP and MQTT (coming soon)

+- **Application Context** covers thread save access to environmental information about the application

 ## How to build it